 • Romantic Extras: Accompany each item with a note explaining its meaning.

-• Why it's special: It's a way to relive happy moments in your history together.
+• Why it's special: It's a way to relive happy moments from your history together.

 5. Plan a “Day of Surprises”

-• What to do: Plan a full day with activities that he enjoys, such as a special breakfast, a walk to his favorite place and a relaxing evening at home.
+• What to do: Plan a full day with activities she enjoys, such as a special breakfast, a walk to her favorite spot, and a relaxing evening at home.

-• Romantic Extras: End the day with a unique detail, such as a message in an unexpected place.
+• Romantic extras: End the day with a unique touch, like a message in an unexpected place.

 • Why it's special: It shows how much you know their tastes and how much you care.